The Fine Print

 Heavy hunting jacket for cold weather

-• Wool or wool/synthetic mix are great when weight isn’t relevant.
+• Wool or wool/synthetic mix are great when weight isn’t a concern.

 Full set of rain gear